zannads/BevarMejo/docs/building.md

 ## What You'll Need

 This project contains both C++ code (which needs to be compiled) and Python code working with Python 3.12 (which will need a dedicated environment).
-Don't worry if you're not familiar with C++ or Python - we'll guide you through each step!
+Don't worry if you're unfamiliar with C++ or Python - we'll guide you through each step!

 ## Supported Platforms and Development Environments